 If you find yourself in a position where you need to send money to Slovakia at warp speed, you can send a transfer with a cash transfer service like Western Union or MoneyGram.

 Important to note: A cash transfer service is typically significantly more expensive than a dedicated money transfer service, but can usually get your money to where it needs to be in a matter of minutes, which can be a real lifesaver in case of an emergency.

 Moneygram.Choose from agent locations in cities across Slovakia by using MoneyGram’s agent location tool.

 Tips for picking up cash in Slovakia

 If you happen to be travelling through Slovakia in the near future, the Government of Canada recommends that you take normal security precautions (as of 16 July 2018).
 That being said, petty crimes such as pick-pocketing and purse-snatching occur often, particularly in crowded areas during the summer months.
 If you find yourself needing to pick up cash, ask a friend to accompany you during daylight hours and return to your hotel to secure your cash in a safe deposit box as soon as possible to avoid any nasty surprises.

 What are the steps to send money to Slovakia?

 Although different companies have different procedures you must follow when sending a transfer, you will generally have to complete the following steps to send money to Slovakia:

-- Register for an account.
-This is often free to do online and requires you to provide your contact details and proof of ID.
-Your bank account information will often also be required.
+Register for an account.
+Registration is almost always free, and typically requires you to provide your contact details, bank account number and proof of ID.

-- Confirm your transaction.
-The final step is to confirm and pay for your transfer, while you should also keep any transaction reference number you receive so that you can check up on the status of your transfer.
+Confirm your transaction.
+The final step will be to confirm and pay for your transfer, after which you will usually receive a transaction reference number so that you can check up on the status of your transfer.